 The zippers are all solid and functional.
 The main zipper is a bit stiff at first, but it blocks air and water well and it loosens up after a bit of use.

 REI Co-op Stormhenge Hybrid Down Jacket: Super Warm

 Remember the sizing and layering advice?
 The Stormhenge jacket is warm.
 I wore it just over a t-shirt in 9-degree Fahrenheit weather one night — where the snow is all squeaky under your boots — and I started to overheat the moment I put on the hood.
 If you want more of a grab-and-go down coat that’s great over t-shirts or single layers, size down.
 If you want to error on the side of seriously cold-weather versatility that you can wear with multiple layers, go with your usual size.

 As for wind, this down coat blocks wind very well.
 Because you can adjust the cuffs and hem, you can cinch out cold drafts.
 The collar is plenty high, and when it’s cold and windy, you’ll appreciate it.
 One minor point: the lining of the hand pockets is a soft warm fleece-like material — not a slick shell nylon.
 Basically, you’ll like putting your bare hands in these pockets.

 What about those pit zips?
 They are massive and have dual zippers, which make it easier to find a zipper and unzip or zip on the go.
 I am a huge fan of pit zips.
 If you want a coat ready for cold-weather outdoor activity like hiking, snowshoeing or building epic snowmen with the kids, the pit zips will help keep you from sweating.
 They’re great.

-The major takeaway for the REI Co-op Stormhenge 850 Down Jacket is that uses excellent goose down, has a waterproof shell, and it boasts an outstanding price-to-value ratio.
+The major takeaway for the REI Co-op Stormhenge Hybrid Down Jacket is that uses excellent goose down and synthetic insulation, has a waterproof shell, and it boasts an outstanding price-to-value ratio.
 Oh, and it’s very warm, too.
 Highly recommended.